nativescript-forge/cli/README.md

 # CLI
-NativeScript Forge, right in your terminal
+NativeScript Forge in your terminal, an opinionated interactive wrapper around the NativeScript CLI

 ## Option Tools